 Manufacturers will from time to time update the software of the controller.
-This is the software that will run our code that we develop.
+This is the software that will run the code that we develop.
 It is called the firmware.

 The dashboard view under CPU will display the current OS and Booter.
 Clicking on the OS version will also call up the update firmware window.

 We can now use the buttons to check for new firmware.
 To update the OS (Operating System) click on the update PLC Operating System.
 Clicking on the Update PLC Booter will update that software.
 To see this in action, please watch the video below.

 You can watch the videos below to see the different ways to establish communication and update the firmware on the BRX Do-More Series PLC.